 Types of Petitions: Exceeding Credit Limits

 The CAP does not routinely approve petitions to exceed a Credit Limit.
 However, if you, your advisor, and your department Undergraduate Officer believe there are sound educational reasons for you to exceed a Credit Limit, you may ask for permission by petitioning the Committee on Academic Performance.
-You and your advisor may consult the Committee's Staff Associate in advance to learn more about how CAP has handled such petitions.
+You and your advisor may consult the CAP Administrator in advance to learn more about how CAP has handled such petitions.

 Such petitions should be reviewed before the beginning of the term in which the limit applies:

 - Warning and Freshman Credit Limits: For the Fall: Tuesday, September 8 for September 11 review and for the Spring: Friday, January 15 for January 20 review

 - IAP Credit Limit: Tuesday, December 1 for December 4 review.

 Do not register for more units than the credit limit allows.
 CAP will review a petition before Add Date so that you can add a subject if your petition is approved.